 Property Division Attorney PA

-If you are working through a divorce, hiring a divorce attorney who can help you reach an amicable division of property outside of court will save you time, money and undue stress.
+If you are working through a divorce process, hiring a divorce lawyer who can help you reach an amicable division of property outside of court will save you time, money and undue stress.
 You are also likely to end up with a resolution that is more favorable than what a court might have chosen for you.
-A family law attorney who understands Pennsylvania divorce law and has experience helping other couples divide their marital property will be a huge asset to you and your family during this time!
+A family law attorney who understands Pennsylvania divorce law and has experience helping other couples divide their marital property will be a huge asset to you and your family.

 How is Property Division Decided During Divorce?

 Pennsylvania uses an equitable distribution model where the court divides marital property on a case-by-case basis.
-The court considers multiple factors, such as length of the marriage, spouses’ income and assets, and who is the children’s primary caregiver when deciding how to divide a couple’s assets and property.
+The court considers multiple factors, such as length of the marriage, spouses’ income and assets, and who is the children’s primary caregiver.
+Premarital agreements also affect the decision on how to divide a couple’s assets and marital estate.

 What’s important to note is that the division of marital property does not need to involve the court.
-In fact, it’s most favorable for both spouses if property division takes place outside the courtroom through collaboration or mediation.
-This provides you with more control over how you structure the division of property and it allows you to work together to determine what is reasonable and fair to all parties involved.
+In fact, it’s most favorable for both spouses if the distribution of assets takes place outside the courtroom through collaboration or mediation.
+This provides you with more control over how you structure the division of property.
+It allows you to work together to determine what is reasonable and fair to all parties involved.